 Two Moot Court Competitions you may participate in are the ASIL sponsored Jessup Moot Court Competition, and the Sidley-IIEL WTO Moot Court Competition which are both great ways to get experience with international issues and cases.
 Participation in the Journal of International Law or the East Asian Law Review can also provide great experience with international cases.

 Finally, you should consider the opportunity to study abroad.
-The Law School has half year exchange programs, in English with: ESADE in Barcelona, Spain; Bucerius University in Hamburg, Germany; Tel Aviv University in Israel; Tsinghua University in Beijing, China; and Wasada University in Tokyo, Japan.
+Carey Law has half year exchange programs, in English with: ESADE in Barcelona, Spain; Bucerius University in Hamburg, Germany; Tel Aviv University in Israel; Tsinghua University in Beijing, China; and Wasada University in Tokyo, Japan.
 A full year program, conducted in French, and resulting in a dual degree, is also available in Paris at Paris1/SCIENCESPO.
 More information.

 Another opportunity to consider is the Global Research Seminar, which is an intensive international research course to facilitate engagement between faculty and students in a global setting.
 As a semester-long seminar that incorporates a 1-2 week field research visit, the GRS recognizes the importance of first-hand experience in providing students with the skills they need to examine thoroughly global and comparative legal issues.
 More information.